Like other reptiles, a crested gecko’s skin needs renewal periodically.

 Can you hold a crested gecko while it is shedding?

-Crested geckos typically become lethargic, shy, and irritable when they are shedding.
+Crested geckos typically become lethargic, shy, and irritable when shedding.

 Your crested gecko will probably start to hide as soon as the shedding process starts.